Postgraduate ( full-time, part-time)

 Our course will provide you with the breadth and depth of experience to fully engage with all aspects of minimally invasive and robotic surgery including the latest technological advances.

-You’ll undertake laparoscopic simulation training, based at the ICENI Centre in Colchester, and you’ll also have access to the Broomfield Robotic Centre at Broomfield Hospital in Chelmsford.
+You’ll undertake laparoscopic simulation training, based at the ICENI Centre in Colchester.
 The ICENI Centre is internationally recognised as a leading centre of excellence in the field of minimally invasive surgery.
 It combines the advanced multidisciplinary laparoscopic techniques practised at Colchester Hospital University NHS Foundation Trust, with the highest-quality research infrastructure established here in Anglia Ruskin University.

 We're home to the Postgraduate Medical Institute (PMI), which has its own £10 million building on our Chelmsford campus.
 It features state-of-the-art laboratory and training facilities and lecture theatres linked with partner hospital sites.
 In conjunction with Colchester Hospital University Foundation Trust, we’ve funded a £2 million building specifically for minimally-invasive surgery research and a training centre.